dotmailer/dotmailer-magento2-extension/README.md

 ## V2.5.0

 ###### Improvements:
  - We've added a new option in 'Configuration' > 'Abandoned Carts' that allows to send abandoned cart emails to subscribed contacts only.
+On fresh installation contacts who haven't opted in will no longer be included.
  - We've added a new option in 'Automation' > 'Review Settings' that allows to send review reminder emails to subscribed contacts only.
+On fresh installation contacts who haven't opted in will no longer be included.

 ## V2.4.9